FanPu1/bioinformatics-hub/README.md

 ## How to use this package
 ### Installation
-Running this package requires nodeJS environment.
+Running this package requires [nodeJS](https://nodejs.org/en/) environment.
 Run the below commend to install this package into your project.
 ```
 npm install --save bioinformatics-hub
 ```
 ### Basic usage example
-To be updated ...
+#### Read sequences with FASTA format
+#### Read a single DNA or nucleotide sequence

 ### Handle mulitple FASTA sequences
 To be updated ...